tdseher/addtag-project/README.md

         ```

  * Git >= 1.7.1 ([source, binaries](https://git-scm.com/downloads)) Certain AddTag functionality depends on Git.
- * If you are using the Windows operating system, before running AddTag, it is recommended to set the environmental variable `PYTHONIOENCODING` to `utf-8`, otherwise, STDOUT may not be written correctly to files.

-    ```> set PYTHONIOENCODING=utf-8```

 ### Obtaining AddTag ###
 You can download the latest version of AddTag over HTTPS using `git` with the following command (replacing `username` with your BitBucket account name).